CoreCivic: South Texas Family Residential Center

-The Los Angeles Times reported that the South Texas Family Residential Center in Dilley, Texas held 1,735 people and about 1,000 of the detainees were children.
+In 2019, the Los Angeles Times reported that the South Texas Family Residential Center in Dilley, Texas, held 1,735 people and about 1,000 of the detainees were children.

-In April 2016, an application for a child-care license for the Dilley detention facility, which is run by CoreCivic Corrections Corporation of America, was pending.
+In April 2016, an application for a child-care license for the Dilley detention facility, which is run by CoreCivic, was pending.
 This facility houses 2,400 children and female detainees.
-A license inspection in April of that facility had found 12 deficiencies.
+A license inspection by the Texas Department of Family and Protective Services in April of that facility had found 12 deficiencies.
 Those included: all playgrounds showed worn AstroTurf and exposed seams, creating a potential tripping hazard; and unsecured medical supplies, such as scalpels and used syringes, were seen on top of counters.
 No temporary license was to be issued until those problems were corrected.

+Bent County Correctional Facility

+In June 2026, in Bent County Correctional Facility in Las Animas, Colorado, two incarcerated men, Charles Gates and Michael Fisher, were killed, and a third was seriously injured.
+Gates' death was ruled a homicide; no one has been charged in the crime as of September 2026.
+Gates' mother has filed a wrongful death suit against CoreCivic for failing "in their duty to keep prisoners safe."

 Laredo Processing Center

-The Texas ICE facility for processing illegal immigrants has 404 beds for both male and female detainees.
+The Laredo Processing Center in Laredo, Texas, has 404 beds for both male and female detainees.
 It has been operated by CCA since 1985.

-Houston Processing Center

-Bureau of Immigration and Customs Enforcement Medium Security processing center for illegal immigrants; it has been owned by CCA since 1984.
-It is a 1,000-bed male and female detainee center.
+In 2022, nonprofit organizations including the American Civil Liberties Union (ACLU) filed suit against ICE for unlawfully keeping attorneys from communicating with their clients in detention in Laredo as well as three other detention centers.